Grow Thyself

 Winding road

-- This marks the end of the era of pre-colonial and colonial ruling kings.
+- This marked the end of the era of pre-colonial and colonial ruling kings.

 - However, their rule in Britain, from 1603 to 1714, had a significant impact on America, including the naming of the first permanent English settlement, Jamestown, in honor of King James I.